swadhinroutray/winter-web-resources/README.md

 #### IMPORTANT

-Guys, we want you all to update whatever you've learnt on the **README.md** file so that your mentors can keep track of your progress.
+In order to keep a track of what you've learnt, document your work on the **README.md** file so that you can keep track of your progress.
 You can also update resources you've found online that helped you a lot or issues that you faced while doing the tasks.
 This will help you in the long run as you won't tend to repeat your mistakes.

 **Here's a great guide to learn Markdown:- [https://medium.com/echohub/write-simple-and-effective-markdown-tips-8e01fdddd70](https://medium.com/echohub/write-simple-and-effective-markdown-tips-8e01fdddd70)**